UTIs In The Elderly: Quick Facts

 Recent research (13) confirms what the Chinese already know.
 A meta-analysis including almost 300 women showed that these herbal remedies are effective for treating current UTIs and preventing future ones.(1)

-TCM also improves the effect of antibiotics when taken together.
+TCM also improves the effectiveness of antibiotics when taken together.
 Among the beneficial remedies was Er Xian Tang (Two Immortals Decoction).

 Another study showed a benefit of Angocin, a combination of horseradish root and nasturtium.(17)